Generalization Below the Edge of Stability: The Role of Data Geometry: More Related Works and Discussions

 \textbf{Implicit bias of gradient descent.} A rich line of work analyzes the implicit bias of (stochastic) gradient descent (GD), typically through optimization dynamics or limiting kernels \citep{arora2019fine,mei2019mean,jin2023implicit}.
 In contrast, we do not analyze the time evolution per se; we characterize the \emph{function spaces} that GD tends to realize at solutions.
 Our results highlight a strong dependence on the \emph{input distribution}: even for the same architecture and loss, the induced hypothesis class (and thus generalization) changes as the data geometry changes, complementing prior dynamics-centric views.

 \textbf{Edge of Stability (EoS) and minima stability.} The EoS literature primarily seeks to explain when and why training operates near instability and how optimization proceeds there \citep{cohen2020gradient,kong2020stochasticity,arora2022understanding,ahn2022understanding,damian2022self}.
 Central flows offer an alternative viewpoint on optimization trajectories that also emphasizes near-instability behavior \citep{Cohen2025centralFlows}.
-Closest to our work is the line on \emph{minima stability} \citep{ma2021linear,mulayoff2021implicit,nacson2022implicit,wu2023implicit,qiao2024stable}, which links Hessian spectra and training noise to the geometry of solutions but largely leaves generalization out of scope.
-We leverage the EoS/minima-stability phenomena to \emph{define} and analyze a data-distribution-aware notion of stability, showing adaptivity to low-dimensional structure and making explicit how distributional geometry shapes which stable minima GD selects.
+Closest to our work is the line on \emph{minima stability} \citep{ma2021linear,mulayoff2021implicit,nacson2022implicit}, which links Hessian spectra and training noise to the geometry of solutions but largely leaves generalization out of scope.
+We leverage the EoS/minima-stability phenomena to \emph{define} and analyze a data-distribution-aware notion of stability, showing adaptivity to low-dimensional structure and making explicit how distributional geometry shapes which stable minima GD selects. \paragraph{Nonparametric function estimation with neural networks.} The notion of generalization gap is closely related to the estimation error.
+It is well known that neural networks are minimax optimal estimators for a wide variety of functions~\citep{suzuki2018adaptivity,schmidt2020nonparametric,kohler2021rate,parhi2023near,zhang2023deep, wu2023implicit, yang2024optimal,qiao2024stable}.
+Outside of the univariate work of \citet{qiao2024stable}, all prior works construct their estimators via empirical risk minimization problems.
+Thus, they do not incorporate the training dynamics that arise when training neural networks in practice.
+In contrast, \citet{qiao2024stable,liang2025_neural_shattering} derive nonparametric guarantees for solutions selected directly by gradient descent dynamics, without assuming even stationary condition.
+Our work further develops in this direction by modeling how data geometry affect generalization for the gradient trajectories below the edga-of-stability.

 \textbf{Flatness vs.\ generalization.} Whether (and which notion of) flatness predicts generalization remains debated.
-Several works argue sharp minima can still generalize \citep{dinh2017sharp}, propose information-geometric or Fisher–Rao–based notions \citep{liang19a}, or develop relative/scale-invariant flatness measures \citep{Petzka2021}.
+Several works argue sharp minima can still generalize \citep{dinh2017sharp}, propose information-geometric or Fisher-Rao-based notions \citep{liang19a}, or develop relative/scale-invariant flatness measures \citep{Petzka2021}.
 We focus on the \emph{largest} curvature direction (i.e., $\lambda_{\max}$) motivated by EoS/minima-stability.
 Our results rigorously prove that flatness in this notion does imply generalization (note that there is no contradiction with \citet{dinh2017sharp}), but it depends on data distribution.